Ahm4d-1/musical-adventure/phase_3/README.md

 - move to celery worker dir `cd investor_bulletin/worker`
 - run the celery worker `celery -A app beat --loglevel=INFO`

+## Explanation
+This phase combines previous phases into a full application with background tasks and a scheduler.
+It improves efficiency, scalability, and reliability while providing real-time updates.
+However, it adds complexity, resource consumption, and potential concurrency issues.

 # PHASE THREE (Background tasks)

 ![phase_three](../imgs/phase-three.jpg)